TianLangStudio/rust_login/README.md

 2. return success or fail by password is equals to username
 > commit id   541075e

-3. Unified representation return results of API use struct AjaxResult
+3. Unified representation return results of API with struct AjaxResult

+4. Add Session Support
+> actix-session